DEXA

 TriFitness markets functional training for the 50+ resident, and the format works for the audience it’s built for.
 The Perfect Workout sells a 20-minute slow-protocol that fits a particular kind of week.
 FastFit and the local functional studios run hour-long classes against a printed board.
 GYMGUYZ brings a trainer to the driveway with a kit of dumbbells.
 Any of them will move a number for the first two quarters.

-What none of them carries is the recovery suite, the cellular health panel, the Chief Medical Officer, the DEXA coordination, the nutrition coaching layer, or a strength floor built around Panatta and Atlantis.
+What none of them carries is the recovery suite, the cellular health panel, the Medical Director of Elite Aesthetic MD, the DEXA coordination, the nutrition coaching layer, or a strength floor built around Panatta and Atlantis.
 The eight-minute drive south is for the resident who wants the stack rather than a single modality.

-Every new member begins with a Strategy Session.
+Every new member begins with a Founder’s Coffee.
 The conversation walks through the four numbers — body composition, blood panel, HRV, strength baseline — and frames what a programmed quarter would look like for you specifically.
 Imani meets every new member at this session personally.

 The session is complimentary.
 Pricing for membership and personal-training packages surfaces in the room, framed against the quarter that’s being proposed rather than a generic rate card.